 Her program uses shock and impact methods, and calls on a range of experts to help offenders gain a deep understanding of the ripple effect of their behaviour.
 It also gives them a shot at receiving a lighter sentence in court because it demonstrates that they are serious about wanting to be good road citizens and not wanting to reoffend.

 Belinda Eckford, the principal of Tieri State School northwest of Emerald, understands that little actions can make a big difference on the roads.
 She and the school’s Year 7 students started by using a speed gun to monitor drivers’ pace on roads around the school and presented a report on school parade each week.

 The scheme was so successful, it was broadened to record mobile phone and seatbelt use and the council, surrounding homes and police were made aware of the results through newsletters.

 The actions of these and the other 11 finalists in today’s awards have shown that communities and individuals can influence road-user behaviour.
 Their piece of the state is safer and road users are better educated because they decided to take responsibility instead of hoping someone else would.
-May they enjoy their well-earned moment in the spotlight today.
+May they enjoy to their well-earned moment in the spotlight today.

 We can only hope that the vision and actions of these quiet achievers are infectious and that in time all road users will believe we have the power to make a positive change click here to learn more.